 The Species We Work With

-The African Wild Dog (also known as Painted Dogs or Painted Wolves) is the second most endangered carnivore in Africa.
+The African Wild Dog (also known as the African Hunting Dog or Painted Dog) is the second most endangered carnivore in Africa.
 In South Africa, there are fewer than 550 remaining in the wild.
 They face a true risk of becoming extinct in the wild as they face a major threats from humans and destruction of their habitat.
 Population sizes continue to decline as a result of ongoing habitat fragmentation, conflict with livestock farmers, snare poaching and infectious disease.

 African wild dogs have a dynamic pack structure led by an Alpha pair.
 There is also a Beta male and Beta female that will step up should anything happen to either of the Alpha wild dogs.
 The other wild dogs take turns in doing different duties in the pack, be it hunting or protecting the den when there are young pups.
 The pack allows them to hunt efficiently and to protect themselves from larger predators such as lion, leopard and hyena.